liangzai951/super-brain-weight-agnostic-neural-networks-1/README.md

-I will merge WANN & AEAT, all are submitted. <br>
+I will merge WANN & AEAT, all are submitted.

 Weight Agnostic Neural Networks  (in Python)